-Action: Consider motion to change the title of Water Resources Specialist to Water Resources Manager, change the job description, and change the salary range to \$100,000 -\$124,000
+Director Rich moved to change the title of Water Resources Specialist to Water Resources Manager, change the job description, and change the salary range to \$100,000 - \$124,000.
+Director Miller seconded the motion and it carried unanimously.

 V. NEW BUSINESS